Sony WF-1000XM4 vs Apple AirPods Pro – which are better?

 So how do the Sony and Apple pairs compare in the sound department?

-Firstly, you'll be blown away by the quality of bass on offer from the Sonys.
+First, you'll be blown away by the quality of bass on offer from the Sonys.
 There's so much detail, and notes sound so clear that it makes rival headphones sound congested in comparison.
-They a big step up from their predecessors in this department (the WF-1000XM3), and that's saying something.
+They are a big step up from their predecessors (the WF-1000XM3) in this department, and that's saying something.

 But it's not all about the bass.
 The Sonys sound beautifully balanced and natural in their approach to any music you care to send their way.
 The sense of refinement through the frequency range is something to behold.